 The Committee retains Meridian Compensation Partners, LLC as its independent compensation consultant.
-For a discussion of this relationship and the considerations that the Committee takes into account when determining independence, see the discussion under the heading Role of compensation consultants beginning on page 26. and to determine our incentive performance unit payouts.
-We also use this group for general compensation comparisons.
-In approving a peer group, the Committee analyzes several factors, including the mix and complexity of businesses, the markets being served, market capitalization, asset size, and changes resulting from mergers or shifts in strategic direction.
-We also look at the companies with whom we generally compete for talent.
+For a discussion of this relationship and the considerations the Committee takes into account when determining independence, see the discussion under the heading Corporate Governance-Board committees-Personnel and Compensation Committee-Role of compensation consultants beginning on page 27.